JusticeRage/Manalyze/README.md

   - imports: Looks for suspicious imports.
   - resources: Analyzes the program's resources.
   - mitigation: Displays the enabled exploit mitigation techniques (DEP, ASLR, etc.).
+  - overlay: Analyzes data outside of the PE's boundaries.
   - authenticode: Checks if the digital signature of the PE is valid.
   - virustotal: Checks existing AV results on VirusTotal.
   - all: Run all the available plugins.